PATELLOFEMORAL SYNDROME and TREATMENT

 The causes of Patellofemoral Syndrome are not always clear but has been associated with the following

 - Running, jumping sports put repetitive stress on the knee joint which can cause irritation under the knee cap.
-Learn how acupuncture can help here.
+Learn how Oakville Acupuncture can help.

 - Muscle imbalances or weakness.
 Patellofemoral pain can occur when the muscles around the hip and knee don’t keep your knee cap properly aligned.
 Or when certain structures are tight.